 If you would like to read more about our ideas around creating skate dots, City Mill Skate recently contributed an article in The Urban Pamphleteer, a biannual publication produced by The Bartlett School of Architecture (part of UCL).
 The Urban Pamphleteer issue number 8 is dedicated to skateboarding and features articles from Ted Barrow, Claire Alleaume and many others and is available here.

 As the events of 2020 have unfolded, we have also had to make a few changes to our planned programme to ensure the safety of our team, our partners and the wider community.
 For updates on our revised programme and how to take part, please visit our news page for further info.

 Best wishes from all of us at City Mill Skate.

 Still wondering what City Mill Skate is all about?
 Feel free to download our special poster with further details of our project so far, where our pilot research took place and what we have planned in future!

 CMS pilot research summary

-The City Mill Skate project has actually been running for over a year now – check out the summary of our pilot research conducted during 2019, with details of our initial focus groups, the locations we visited, and all the great ideas we came across.
+The City Mill Skate project has actually been running for over four years now – check out the summary of our pilot research conducted during 2019, with details of our initial focus groups, the locations we visited, and all the great ideas we came across.